-The second of a two-course sequence, following HIS 305, Christianity from Jesus to Charlemagne.
-HIS 313 investigates the transformation of Christian culture and institutions, in western Eurasia and the Mediterranean, from the eighth century C.E. to the end of the Middle Ages.
-Topics include the growth of papal power; relations between church and state; Christian relations with non-Christian populations; the cult of saints; the Crusades; mysticism.
+The second of a two-course sequence, following HIS 305/Ancient Christianity.
+HIS 313 investigates the transformation of Christian culture and institutions, in western Eurasia and the Mediterranean, from the sixth century C.E. to the end of the Middle Ages.
+Topics include the growth of papal power; relations between church and state; Christian relations with non-Christian populations; the cult of saints; the Crusades; and mysticism.
 Attention is given to Christianity's impact on marginal groups such as the poor, women, children, Jews, and homosexuals.